-It’s amazing to sit here months after filming NARCISSIST and write a director's statement … a statement one hopes to inspire others that have suffered the post-traumatic stress from this kind of relationship or connection.
+It’s incredible to sit here months after filming NARCISSIST and write a director's statement … a statement one hopes to inspire others that have suffered the post-traumatic stress from this kind of relationship or connection.

 NARCISSIST is a slice-of-life look at a romantic situation that will hopefully inspire others who have gone through this kind of scenario.
-Self-love is beyond important, as long as one doesn’t get lost in looking in the mirror and avoid the truth behind a false reflection.
+Self-love is beyond extraordinary, as long as one doesn’t get lost in looking in the mirror and avoid the truth behind a false reflection.

 Live.
 Learn.
 Grow.
 Love.
 Peace!